 Nobody wants to get in a pool and come face to face with a dead iguana.
 It kills the party vibe when you have to turn on a floodlight to see what’s on the the barbecue or tell if your steak is medium-rare.
 Even something as simple as making sure your house number is properly lit can have a big impact on quality of life.
-I mean, what if UberEATS can’t find you?
+What if UberEATS can’t find you?

 LIGHT UP IN LAYERS

 Here’s a secret: Dress your landscape in lighting the way you dress for a long plane flight: in layers.
 That way you can seamlessly move from pool party to cocktail party with a flick of a switch.

 The first layer is mostly permanent (wiring run through conduit and hidden) low voltage lighting throughout the landscape, and includes path lighting, uplighting, and wall washes.